 This function sets the tempo for Beats mode, Synced LFOs and the Retrigger features.
 This tempo setting is the same as shown in Beats mode and any changes you make will be shown in either window.
-The global tempo is variable from 1 beats-per-minute (bpm) to 255 bpm.
+The global tempo is variable from 1 beat-per-minute (bpm) to 255 bpm.
 Turning the tempo down below 1 bpm sets the tempo to "External" mode.
-In external mode, the tempo is determined by incoming MIDI clocks and Beats mode will not start if there is no incoming MIDI clock to set the tempo.
+In external mode, the tempo is determined by incoming MIDI clocks.
+Note that in external clock mode, the Beat will not start if there is no incoming MIDI clock to set the tempo.